ganesh-reddy-kallam/C-Sharp/contribute.md

 hey im file 2 and im also checking staging and unstaging by adding data init and not adding into git staging.

-now im hw]ere to add more text
+now im hw]ere to add more t
+ext

+im now checking git diff command.